Groovy (song): Promotion

-Following the release of "Master: Piece", on March 6, 2023, Cravity held a live promotion through YouTube channel "Zanmang Loopy," entitled "CRAVITY COMEBACK SHOW in Jean Mang House."
-The group interacted and introduce the new album including "Groovy" through real-time communication with fans.
+Following the release of Master: Piece, on March 6, 2023, Cravity held a live promotion through the YouTube channel Zanmang Loopy, entitled Cravity Comeback Show in Jean Mang House.
+The group interacted and introduced the new album, including "Groovy", through real-time communication with fans.

 The group subsequently performed on two music programs in the first week: Mnet's M Countdown on March 9, and on MBC's Show!
 Music Core on March 11.
-Cravity also performed "Groovy" on entertainment program "Weekly Idol" before capping off the first week of promotions through a performance on "Sunmi's Show!
-Interview."
+Cravity also performed "Groovy" on the entertainment program Weekly Idol before capping off the first week of promotions through a performance on Sunmi's Show!
+Interview.

+Through the global short-form mobile video application TikTok, multiple artists joined and followed the Groovy challenge, including Sunmi, EXO's Kai, Seventeen's Dino, MONSTA X's Minhyuk, Hyungwon, and Jooheon.

+On April 3, Cravity successfully wrapped up the music broadcast promotion of the lead single "Groovy" from their 5th mini-album "Master: Piece," ending with a performance on SBS' 'Inkigayo', which aired on the 2nd of the month.